top of page

 Cucumbers are the cool summer snack that can be eaten right out of the garden, or processed in to even more addicting and refreshing snacks, like pickles or relish.
 Our family's favorite is a spicy cucumber and onion salad.

-Cucumber plants have both the male and female flowers on the same plant.
-The female flower has the tiny immature fruit attached to it.
+Growing the cucumber can be confusing because cucumber plants have both the male and female flowers on the same plant.
+Keep in mind that the female flower has the tiny immature fruit attached to it and the male flower does not.
 Bees and other beneficial insects will scatter pollen in between all of the flowers, and in the process, the female flower will become fertilized.

 SLICER or PICKLING

 The pickling cucumbers are usually squattier and thicker skinned than the slicers.
 That is because they will hold up better to being processed.
-Although nowadays it is quite often to see many varieties that have a hybrid of qualities in the same fruit.
+Although nowadays you may see many varieties that have a hybrid of qualities in the same fruit.

 BUSH or POLE